Cvarc-Xtal/esp32s3-vga/README.md

-Testing high perfomance vga driver over esp_rgb_panel on esp32s3 in Arduino
+Testing high perfomance vga driver over esp_rgb_panel on esp32s3 in Arduino with bounce-buffer.
 Used:
 Arduino version 1.8.13;
 esp32-arduino platform version 3.0.4 and above;